Teodor0203/TrailCompanion_app/README.md

 3. Once the device is found, it connects via Bluetooth, and a "**Start**" button appears at the bottom of the screen.
 4. Pressing "**Start**" begins data transmission from the device and the route is mapped in real time.
 5. At the bottom of the screen, a "**Stop**" button is available.
 Pressing it stops data collection and prompts the user to **save** the trail.

+## Where are the rides saved?

+Currently, all ride data is stored locally on the device.
+In a future update, the app will support cloud storage, allowing users to save their rides in a database.
+If there is no internet connection, the data will be stored internally and synced once a connection is available.